RICSecLab/RCABench/README.md

 This section describes commands for running an RCA experiment.
 For clarity of explanation, this section specifically describes the commands for an experiment using [AFLcem](./data_augmentation/methods/AFLcem/), a data augmentation method, and [VulnLocFE ](./feature_extraction/methods/VulnLocFE/), a feature extraction method, for target [libtiff_cve-2016-10094](./targets/libtiff_cve-2016-10094/).

 Of course, you can experiment with similar commands for other methods and targets.
-Please replace A, B and C in the commands below with your own experiments.
+Please replace `AFLcem`, `VulnLocFE` and `libtiff_cve-2016-10094` in the commands below with your own experiments.
 You can see the targets and methods currently supported by RCABench at the following link.

 - [List of targets](./targets/README.md#list-of-currently-available-methods)
 - [List of data augmentation methods](./data_augmentation/README.md#list-of-currently-available-methods)